Gokstad Mound: History

 The mound was excavated by Nicolay Nicolaysen in 1880.
 The Gokstad Ship was constructed around 890 and was laid in the mound around ten years later.
 It mainly consists of oak and has a length of 23.8 meters (78 ft.) and width of 5.2 meters (17 ft.).
 It had 16 pairs of oars and its top speed is estimated as twelve knots.
 The Gokstad Ship is now located at the Viking Ship Museum in Oslo.

 Buried along with the ship was a petty king long believed to have been Olaf Geirstad-Alf, half-brother of Halfdan the Black.
 However, recent discoveries have increased uncertainty and it, therefore, remains unknown what chieftain was buried at the mound.

 After two years of restoration work, Kongshaugen was dedicated in July 1929.
 A small stone fence was raised around the mound and birch trees were planted along the fence.
-On the official opening ceremony on July 20, 1929, between 2,000-3,000 spectators showed up to observe the ceremony.
-King Haakon VII was also present, along with Norway’s Minister of Church Affairs, the Norwegian Directorate for Cultural Heritage, the mayors of Vestfold County, and others.
+On the official opening ceremony on July 20, 1929, between 2,000 and 3,000 spectators showed up to observe the ceremony.
+King Haakon VII was also present, along with Norway's Minister of Church Affairs, the Norwegian Directorate for Cultural Heritage, the mayors of Vestfold County, and others.
 King Haakon VII also held a speech during the official opening ceremony, which took place on July 28, 1929.

-Gokstadhaugen has been described as one of Norway’s finest archeological finds.
+Gokstadhaugen has been described as one of Norway's finest archeological finds.
 The government of Norway applied to UNESCO in January 2014 to make the Gokstad Mound a World Heritage Site.